angus-c/just/TRADEOFFS.md

 ## How Big are Just utils?

+Just utils nearly all weigh in at a [tiny fraction](#how-robust-are-just-utils) of the size of their Lodash counterparts.
 Just modules are hand written so they include only essential code.
 All of them come in at well under 1kB minfied/gzipped[¹](#¹Data).

 Assuming you don't want to import the entire Lodash monolith, there are two ways to access individual Lodash modules.
 You can load submodules directly from the Lodash mono-library: